 If you're arrested, trust the Law Offices of James R. Neal, PLLC to help you!

-When a person is charged with a felony in the state of Oklahoma, they can expect the following procedure.
-This procedure may vary somewhat from court to court:
+When a person is charged with a felony in the state of Oklahoma, they can expect the following procedure which may vary somewhat from court to court:

 - Arrest – The defendant is arrested and taken to jail.
-Usually within forty-eight hours of arrest, the person will appear in front of a judge for informal arraignment.
+Usually within 48 hours of arrest, the person will appear in front of a judge for informal arraignment.

-- Informal Arraignment – At this stage the judge tells the defendant the charges the state has alleged.
-Usually bond is set at this stage, although for serious felonies there may be a special bond hearing.
+- Informal Arraignment – At this stage, the judge tells the defendant the charges the state has alleged.
+Usually bond is set, although for serious felonies, there may be a special bond hearing.

 - Bond Hearing – The Court will determine whether the defendant is eligible to be released on bail and what amount bond should be set.

-- Preliminary Hearing Conference – This conference is scheduled to allow the defendant's attorney and the State's attorney to discuss the case and the State will reveal its recommendation for sentencing if the defendant chooses to enter a plea of guilty.
+- Preliminary Hearing Conference – This conference is scheduled to allow the defendant's attorney and the State's attorney to discuss the case.
+The State will reveal its recommendation for sentencing if the defendant chooses to enter a plea of guilty.